pulumi/docs/pulumi-hugo/themes/default/content/templates/static-website/gcp/index.md

 When the deployment completes, Pulumi exports the following [stack output]({{< relref "/docs/intro/concepts/stack#outputs" >}}) values:

 originHostname
-: The provider-assigned hostname of the Azure Blob Storage container.
+: The provider-assigned hostname of the Google Cloud Storage bucket.

 originURL
-: The fully-qualified HTTP URL of the storage container endpoint.
+: The fully-qualified HTTP URL of the storage bucket endpoint.

 cdnHostname
-: The provider-assigned hostname of the Azure CDN.
+: The provider-assigned hostname of the Google Cloud CDN.
 Useful for creating `CNAME` records to associate custom domains.

 cdnURL
-: The fully-qualified HTTPS URL of the Azure CDN.
+: The fully-qualified HTTP URL of the Google Cloud CDN.

 Output values like these are useful in many ways, most commonly as inputs for other stacks or related cloud resources.
 The computed `cdnURL`, for example, can be used from the command line to open the newly deployed website in your favorite web browser: